A recent commentary by Chip Halbeck, executive director of the Minnesota Housing Partnership, asks: what is infrastructure?

 It can also provide long-term savings for the public.

-One recent example is the recently built Schaar's Bluff Gathering Center in Dakota County’s Spring Lake Park Reserve.
+Spring Lake Park Reserve.
 The structure is 90-95 percent more energy efficient than comparable parks facilities, and ranks within the top 1 percent of all sustainable structures as compared to the U.S. Green Building Council's registered buildings.

 [design: MS&R photos: Andrea Rugg]

-The designer, Meyer, Scherer & Rockcastle, was the first Minnesota architecture firm to sign on to Architecture 2030's standards for meeting fossil fuel, greenhouse gas emission and energy consumption goals.
+The designer, Meyer, Scherer & Rockcastle, was the first Minnesota architecture firm to sign on to Architecture 2030's standards for meeting fossil

 The project began as a conventional building, but evolved through a design process that tapped an inspiring site, a parks manager's passion for sustainability and the County Board's openness to a non-traditional approach.